How to Become a Social Worker in Colorado

 There are two licenses for social workers in Colorado:

-To become a social worker in Colorado, you are required to obtain a masters level degree from a regionally accredited university, fulfill exam requirements administered by the Association of Social Work Boards, and work in a supervised clinical environment for a minimum of 3,360 hours over a minimum of 24 months.
+To become a social worker in Colorado, you are required to obtain a Master's degree in social work (MSW) from a regionally accredited university, fulfill exam requirements administered by the Association of Social Work Boards, and work in a supervised clinical environment for a minimum of 3,360 hours over a minimum of 24 months.
 For detailed licensing information, please visit the Colorado State Board of Social Work Examiners or read below.

 What are the Degree Requirements for a Social Worker in Colorado?